Business Analyst Resume Example

 Recruiters pay extra attention to quantifiable achievements.
 If you improved processes or delivered projects on time, use real numbers.
 For example, “reduced reporting time by 30%.”

 Highlight your experience with data analysis tools like SQL, Power BI, or Tableau.
-Show how you use these to turn raw data into useful business insights.
+Show how you use these to turn raw data into useful business insights—something you can also emphasize in a cover letter.

 You also want to show strong stakeholder management skills.
 If you’ve led workshops or presented to execs, mention it.
 Recruiters value clear communication and collaboration.